mgajda/less-arbitrary/less-arbitrary.md

 What is an issue here is not just non-termination which is fixed by error-prone manual process of writing own instances that use explicit `size` parameter.

 The much worse issue is unpredictability of the test runtime.
+Final issue is the poor coverage for mutually recursive data structure with multitude of constructors.

 Given a _maximum size_ parameter (as it is now called) to QuickCheck, would we not expect that tests terminate within linear time of this parameter?
 At least if our computation algorithms are linear with respect to input size?

 Currently for any recursive structure like `Tree a`, we see some exponential function.
-For example $ size^n $, where $n$ is a random variable.
+For example $size^n$, where $n$ is a random variable.

 # Solution

-We propose to replace implementation with a simple state monad that actually remembers how many constructors were generated, and thus avoid limiting the depth of generated data structures, and ignoring estimation of branching factor altogether.
+We propose to replace implementation with a simple state monad[@composing-monads] that actually remembers how many constructors were generated, and thus avoid limiting the depth of generated data structures, and ignoring estimation of branching factor altogether.